Stochastic contextual bandits with graph feedback: from independence number to MAS number: Introduction

 \subsection{Related work}

 The study of bandits with feedback graphs has a long history dating back to \citep{mannor11}.
 For (both adversarial and stochastic) multi-armed bandits, a celebrated result in \citep{alon2015online,alon2017nonstochastic} shows that the optimal regret scales as $\widetilde{\Theta}(\sqrt{\alpha(G)T})$ if $T\ge \alpha(G)^3$; the case of smaller $T$ was settled in \citep{kocak23a}, where the optimal regret is a mixture of $\sqrt{T}$ and $T^{2/3}$ rates.
-For stochastic bandits, simpler algorithms based on arm elimination or upper confidence bound (UCB) are also proposed \citep{lykouris20a,Han20}, while the UCB algorithm is only known to achieve an upper bound of $\widetilde{O}(\sqrt{\mas(G)T})$. \footnote{The result of \citep{lykouris20a} was stated using the independence number, but they only considered undirected graphs so that $\mas(G) = \alpha(G)$.}
+For stochastic bandits, simpler algorithms based on arm elimination or upper confidence bound (UCB) are also proposed \citep{lykouris20a,Han20}, while the UCB algorithm is only known to achieve an upper bound of $\widetilde{O}(\sqrt{\mas(G)T})$.\footnote{The result of \citep{lykouris20a} was stated using the independence number, but they only considered undirected graphs so that $\mas(G) = \alpha(G)$.} In addition to strongly observable graphs we primarily focus on, weakly observable graphs have also drawn vast interest \citep{alon2015online, chen2021understanding} where the optimal regret is characterized by the dominating number $\delta(G)$.
+There exploration plays a more significant role due to weaker observability of certain nodes, leading to an optimal regret $\widetilde{\Theta}(\delta(G)^{1/3}T^{2/3})$.
+We will briefly discuss the regret characterization of our contextual setting with weakly observable graphs in Section~\ref{sec:weakly_observable} and \ref{sec:incomplete_cross_learning}.